WebAssembly/relaxed-dead-code-validation/proposals/relaxed-dead-code-validation/Overview.md

 C ⊢ e* : ⊥ -> ot
 ```

-This final typing rule is somewhat fragile against hypothetical future instructions such as a first-class memory load `load.memref`.
-In the presence of (or anticipating) such an instruction, a more nuanced change to the typing rules may be appropriate.
+This final typing rule is somewhat fragile with post-MVP instructions.
+It's just for illustration and a more nuanced change to the formal typing rules may be appropriate.

 ## Implementation Consequences